 Acne is a painful condition of the skin that is considered difficult to treat and includes the problem of scarring post-treatment.
 Even if the acne goes away on its own, scars are visible on the skin of the affected person.
-Acne can easily form on the skin of the face, neck, and shoulders due to various reasons.
+It can easily form on the skin of the face, neck, and shoulders due to various reasons.
 Some of the causes include unhygienic practices, unhealthy eating habits, hormonal changes, and lifestyle choices.
 A person’s skin type can trigger the production of acne.
-Any person can now correct acne with the various treatment options available currently.
+Any person can now correct the problem with the various treatment options available currently.
 Learn how to get acne-free skin and which treatments would suit you best from the brief descriptions given below.

 Types of Acne Treatments

 There are diverse methods with which acne can be treated.
 If home remedies do not work, waste no time in seeking professional help from dermatologists as the longer you leave the acne untreated, the greater the likelihood of severe scarring.
 Some of the different acne treatments are as follows:

 Home treatments are simple methods that you can try in the comfort of your to control and prevent the production of acne.
 Do not wash the infected parts of the skin frequently as it can become irritable.
 Always use lukewarm water and mild soap for washing.
 Avoid using chemically-formulated makeup and cosmetics, and even if you do so wash it off before going to bed.
 Use cleansers and toners according to your skin type to prevent it from becoming too dry or oily.

 These are medicated gels and creams that can be applied to the infected area to reduce inflammation and heal the skin.
 Any topical formulation should be used with caution as it can irritate the skin, cause itching or peeling.
 When using topical treatments, avoid going into direct sunlight.
 Use the medication sparingly in the affected areas for the duration prescribed by your physician.

 c.
 Hormone therapy